-- review a wide variety of formal approaches to documentary.
+- An overview of a wide variety of formal approaches to documentary.

-- articulate the difference between your topic/issue and your story.
+- An understanding of the difference between your topic/issue and your story.

-- discover ways to access and cast your characters.
+- An approach to access and cast your characters.

-- understand basic considerations of production including assembling your team and gear and anticipating potential roadblocks in the field.
+- An understanding of the basic considerations of production, including assembling your team and gear and anticipating potential roadblocks in the field.

-- understand how to organize and prepare your material for post-production.
+- Methods to organize and prepare your material for post-production.

-- get an overview of strategies for outreach and engagement campaigns.
+- An overview of strategies for outreach and engagement campaigns.

 Course enrollment is approximately 50 participants per session, with a participant to advisor ratio of 12-to-1.
 To apply, you must be prepared to work with a documentary project you plan to produce and/or direct.